-CREATE student teachers are required to follow the CREATE semester calendar and have full or fully-implemented co-teaching responsibility for a minimum of twenty (20) days when they are student teaching in an elementary classroom and twenty (20) full class sessions, whatever that may look like, in the preschool setting.
-Individual co-teaching plans will be approved by the University supervisor.
+Early Childhood Education Program's teacher candidates are required to follow the Early Childhood Education Program's semester calendar and have full or fully-implemented coteaching responsibility for a minim um of twenty (20) days when they are student teaching in an elementary classroom and twenty (20) full class sessions, whatever that may look like, in the preschool setting for Year One and in the K-3 setting for Year Two.
+Individual co-teaching plans will be approved by the University Supervisor.